NiroopamaK/OWASP-Juice-Shop/Difficulty - 1 Star/bully_chatbot.md

-# OWASP Juice Shop – Bonus Payload Challenge
+# OWASP Juice Shop – Bully Chatbot Challenge

 In this challenge of OWASP Juice Shop, the objective was to interact with the support chatbot and manipulate it into providing a coupon code.
 This challenge focuses on testing edge cases in automated response handling.
 The application includes a support chatbot accessible from the support or contact page.
 The chatbot is designed to respond to common queries, including requests for coupons, but initially refuses or provides generic responses.